cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

 .. data:: transform_rotate_camera_or_set_of_cameras

+   *MeshLab filter name*: 'Transform: Rotate Camera or set of cameras'

    .. raw:: html

       Rotate the camera, or all the cameras of the project.
 The selected raster is the reference if viewpoint rotation is selected.</p>